seanleong339/tp/docs/UserGuide.md

 *flag/[ATTRIBUTE]:*

-`[INDEX]` : Index number of the applicant that is displayed in the List
+`[INDEX]` : Index number for the applicant on the applicant list.
+The index should be a positive integer 1, 2, 3...

 `n/[NAME]`: Updated Applicant's name